marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-for-code-generation-conventions.rst

   need to be in effect.
 The parentheses protection is enabled by default, unless :option:`-Ofast` is given.

-.. index:: frealloc-lhs

-.. index:: Reallocate the LHS in assignments
+.. index:: frealloc-lhs, Reallocate the LHS in assignments

 .. option:: -frealloc-lhs